-- All Gays Are Promiscuous: Whale is depicted as his having pool parties filled with young men and it being heavily implied that such and event caused his stroke in the first place.
-He is also all over Boone, however that's more of a long term ploy than this trope...maybe.
+- All Gays are Promiscuous: Whale is depicted as this, having pool parties filled with young men, and it's heavily implied that such an event caused his stroke in the first place.
+He is also all over Boone, but that's more of a long-term ploy than this trope...maybe.

 - Camp Gay: Mr. Kay, the young student who comes to interview Whale.

-- Creator Backlash: An in-universe example as Whale is fed up with only being remembered as the guy that brought the world Frankenstein
+- Creator Backlash: An in-universe example, as Whale is fed up with only being remembered as the man who brought the world Frankenstein.

 - Flash Back Stares: A rare example of this trope being played straight in a modern work, as it shows Whale succumbing to his past as it overwhelms his senses.

-- Gaydar: Boone doesn’t fully realise Whale is gay until he’s told, first by his friends and later by Hanna.
+- Gaydar: Boone doesnt fully realize Whale is gay until hes told, first by his friends and later by Hanna.

 - Mercy Kill: Whale attempts to get Boone to do this.

-- Old Retainer: Hanna, Whale's maid, who has served him for many years and is very loyal to him (altough she's convinced he'll go to hell for being a homosexual).
+- Old Retainer: Hanna, Whale's maid, who has served him for many years and is very loyal to him (although she's convinced he'll go to hell for being a homosexual).

 - Strip Poker: Whale asks Mr. Kay to remove one piece of clothing for every question related to Frankenstein that he answers.
 The game goes on until Kay is in his underwear.